eahrold/Deployery/docs/roadmap.md

 - [ ] Add global deploy button somewhere
 - [ ] Add more info to the dashborad
 - [ ] Change deployment panel, Make `to` and `from` disabled by default
+- [x] Update deployment panel to be filterable.
 - [ ] Change local of deploying message on main project page.
+- [ ] Display Server IP address and message about whitelisting it on deployment targets
+- [ ] Add display of SSH pubkey in server tab.

 ## v0.3